3. Power Analysis using DeclareDesign

 geom_point() +

-Finally, let’s imagine a Propensity Score matching scenario.
-We therefore need to pretend treatment isn’t random, but is correlated to the outcome.
+Finally, let’s imagine a scenario where treatment isn’t random, but correlated to outcomes, so we would need matching.

 Let’s also look at food_secure, since it’s binary, and thus adds a twist here and there.